Lightning Damage Coverage: What Home Insurance Pays For

 Step-by-Step Claim Process

 1. Prioritize Safety First If there's fire, smoke, or structural instability, evacuate and call 911.
-A fire department report is valuable documentation.
+A fire department report is valuable documentation and helps establish the cause of any resulting fire damage claim.

-3. Contact Your Insurer Right Away Most policies require timely reporting — typically within 30 to 60 days of the loss.
+3. Contact Your Insurer Right Away Most policies require prompt notification and may even have a time limit such as 30 or 60 days.
 Call, use the insurer's app, or file online as soon as possible.

 4. Protect the Property from Further Damage Place tarps over roof holes or board up damaged windows.
-Keep all receipts for emergency mitigation — most policies reimburse these costs.
+Most policies cover emergency temporary repairs, so keep all receipts.

 5. Get an Electrician's Assessment For electrical and surge damage, hire a licensed electrician to inspect the home and provide a written report.
-For indirect surges, a lightning affidavit from the electrician significantly strengthens your claim.
+A lightning affidavit is a sworn statement completed by a licensed electrician confirming that lightning caused the damage, documenting affected circuits, outlets, appliances, or boards.
+This significantly strengthens your claim for indirect surges.

 6. Gather Your Documentation Package